Domains as Cargo Namespaces

 FAQ

-This FAQ is not meant as a complete enumeration of all possible scenarios, but is intended to show how this proposal functions, and which potential policy decisions can be made:
+This FAQ is not meant as a complete enumeration of all possible scenarios.

 Do I need my own domain?